 I already smile in my corner.
 I give you the Wi-Fi connection information/credentials and give you a seat.
 You then set up your Wi-Fi and go checking your Gmail, Yahoo, MSN or whatever e-mail provider account.
 You go the e-mail provider sign-in login page and enter your credentials and boom!
 I also got your credentials by listening to your internet connection.

 Pretending to be you…

 Now even after leaving my office, I can use your e-mail account for sending ugly or spammy e-mails pretending to be you (hey, I also got the list of your contacts, your calendar, all of your e-mail contents, …).
 I can even “subscribe” your e-mail address to some spam lists … I can do whatever I want.
 Then, you want to share some news with your friends and connect to Facebook or whatever social network you are part while I can have a cup of coffee or go outside, it doesn’t mind: I don’t have to be in front of my computer so as to sniff what you are doing- I have programs recording it.

 Now, not only do I get your credentials on every site you visit, but I also know what websites you are looking at (even if you are positioning your laptop so that no one can see what kind of awkward website you just went to).
 Ooh, and what about those insane instant messaging chat you just had, are they safe?
 You bet not.
 I can read them 🙂

 Scary?
 Well … yes!

-And remember, I don’t have to be in the same room as you do, in fact, I can be in the parking lot provided that I have access to the same WI-FI connection information as you do and I’m fine.
-I can leave my laptop listening a whole day even If I’m not physically there … Scary?
+And remember, I don’t have to be in the same room as you so I can be in the parking lot provided that I have access to the same WI-FI connection information as you do and I’m fine.
+I can leave my laptop listening to a whole day even If I’m not physically there … Scary?
 Not, that’s the whole truth if you don’t take your privacy more seriously.

 Again, this isn’t a sales pitch, but you have to use a VPN when on a public WI-FI.